paulscherrerinstitute/wica-http/README.md

 In the above example the precision of the channel is set to 0 decimal places.
 This means that when streamed down the wire the channel's numeric value is represented stream with zero decimal places.

+The list of currently supported proerties are as follows:

+* daqMode - the data acquisition mode.
+Can be monitoring or polling.
+* pollratio - the number of polling cycles before a sample is taken.
+* fields - a semicolon delimited list defining the data fields that should be included when sending value information for this channel.
+* prec - the number of digits after the decimal point to be used when sending numeric information.
+* filter - the type of filtering to be used for this channel.
+* n - the number of samples (latest value sampling filter only)
+* m - the cycle length (fixed cycle sampling filter only)
+* interval - the filter sampling interval (rate limiting sampling filter only)
+* deadband - the filter deadband ( change filtering sampler only)

+For the latest information please consult the [JS](http://controls_highlevel_applications.gitpages.psi.ch/ch.psi.wica2/js/wica) and [Javadoc](http://controls_highlevel_applications.gitpages.psi.ch/ch.psi.wica2/java) information which is built automatically with every software release.

 ToDo: document the supported properties.

 # Wica API Documentation